 Above all, we want students to embrace the opportunities available at Sir Harry Smith Community College.
 We want them to enjoy the challenge of learning and to be excited by the choices that educational achievement can bring.
 The experiences we provide at Sir Harry Smith Community College prepare all students for highly successful and fulfilling lives in an increasingly complex world.
 I thoroughly enjoy leading the College and hope that you will share my enthusiasm for our work and will want to be part of it.

-Ofsted, when they visited in November 2014 said that, "The Sixth Form is good, students achieve well, and they are well prepared for the next stage in their education and adult life".
+Ofsted, when they visited in October 2018, said that we, "have continued to improve provision in the school's large and growing Sixth Form" and that, "leaders and teachers are encouraging a sense of high ambition and aspiration among the students who attend it."
 Sixth Form students at Sir Harry Smith Community College enrich the work of the College and are highly valued members of our learning community.

 I look forward to welcoming you to Sir Harry Smith Community College Sixth Form.